-In aggregate, these assumptions lead to overestimates of risk, such that the actual risk is unlikely to be higher than the estimated risk, but could be considerably lower and, in fact, could be zero.
+In aggregate, these assumptions lead to overestimates of risk, such that the actual risk is unlikely to be higher than the estimated risk, but could be considerably lower.
 It should be noted, however, that toxicity criteria have not been established for many of the chemicals detected at the property.
 These chemicals were not quantitatively evaluated in the screening-level indoor air HRA.
 Thus, the risks presented in this assessment could be underestimated as a result.